 Potentially, staff trained in the medical model may resist the shift toward Person Centred Approach.
 It could be that they feel threatened by the process, or that it undermines the work they have always done.
 They may have to relearn the way they approach their work and to some this can be a challenging and confronting prospect.
 They may also value medical practices over PCA practices.
 Often these staff members are in leadership roles so it is essential to get them on the first instance as leadership is integral to the success of the implementation process.
 Education sessions can be helpful in this process and open discussion with anyone struggling with accepting the need to change the way they approach their work.

 Some members of your team may feel a loss of decision making power, this will be determined by how much buy in you give them.
 Enabling staff to have a voice in the implementation of PCA is essential to its success.
-It can be especially hard to get on board with change when you are not the one that recognizes that change needs to take place and it’s someone else telling you that you need to change how you are working.
+It can be especially hard to get on board with change when you are not the one that recognises that change needs to take place and it’s someone else telling you that you need to change how you are working.
 The challenge is to find ways for staff to discover / become aware of the changes that need to be made by guiding them rather then telling them.
 This is another way to give them a sense of buy in.
 Team members may feel like they are losing their autonomy about how they approach their work, getting them to a point where they have the realisation that a PCA will actually give them more autonomy and decision making capacity could also help.
 Remember that it’s important to feel and have an experience of PCA in the same way we want the clients to feel and experience this philosophy.
 If we are trying to give back autonomy, decision making and power to the client we need to make sure that staff have this too.
 This does not mean they will have free rein, they will still need to be accountable for their work and follow corporate policies and procedures.

 If workloads are already perceived as or actually are too heavy PCA may be perceived as another burden added to an already stretched capacity.
 Staff working directly with clients may have already been expressing that they feel there is not enough time to assist the client in the way they would like and although they may not have all the understanding of PCA they may already have the intent.
 Having the intention is like gold, it would be wise to not underestimate the value of this, it is an in-road to change.
-This perception / reality of lack of care time is a BIG factor in the PCA implementation process, however extra time is not necessarily needed to work in a Person Centered way.
+This perception / reality of lack of care time is a BIG factor in the PCA implementation process, however extra time is not necessarily needed to work in a Person Centred way.
 Because of this limited time direct care staff may feel like they are unable to care holistically for the client and may have felt they needed to leave that ideal behind.
 Find ways to remind staff about why they wanted to work in health care in the first place and acknowledge any shared frustration from the past regarding time to care for the client.
 Openly discuss this and explain how a PCA approach will give them tools to fulfill their desire for quality care even with limited time frames.
 Explain that the concept is not necessarily about doing anything that will take extra time but rather the approach that is taken while doing what needs to be done in the time that is available.
 It can also help highlight the things that are currently perceived as priorities for needing to be done in that time and it may be that some of these can be changed to a focus on different priorities.
 Discuss the feelings of satisfaction staff may experience by allowing themselves to commit to trying this approach, share that it may be a way to get back the ideal they left behind.

 It would be essential for management and those in leadership positions to have a good understanding of PCA before implementation and to have altered any part of their approach to staff or work that is not within the scope of PCA principles.
 If the concept of PCA is introduced to staff and the reason they identify with it is because they feel like they are not being treated in a person centered way, then there will be instant barriers to its success.
 An open conversation about where leadership and management have not been in alignment with PCA principals in the past and where changes have been made would be beneficial.